James-Fitz/rock-paper-scissors-lizard-spock/README.md

 <details><summary>Round Results Area</summary>

+The function to display the result is on a 200ms delay to simulate a more realistic rock paper scissors game.
 There are four different options that can be displayed in the round results area.

 - "Waiting for input" is the default string that is displayed.
 - "Computer wins the round!" is displayed when the computer wins a round.